- Parts and tools

 - Boiling: Proper boil pH helps produce a good protein break which in turn helps with beer clarity and long term stability.
 When lowered, boil pH also minimizes colour formation (important if the goal is to maintain a lighter coloured beer) and helps ensure a less harsh hop bitterness (even though hop utilization is actually increased at higher pH).

-- Fermentation / Packaging: Lower pH is better for long term stability and results in a livelier beer.
+- Fermenting and Packaging: Lower pH is better for long term stability and results in a livelier beer.

 Below are two meters with different form factors that we recommend for measuring pH for brewing.
 Both feature 0.01 pH resolution (0.1 resolution is not fine enough for brewing in our opinion), 2-point calibration for greater accuracy, a temperature probe, a pH probe that is replaceable (they wear out over time), and automatic temperature compensation (ATC)*.